PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the complete two-stage SiNet Shuffle residual NHWC recovery to `passes/sinet_shuffle_residual_layout.py` and reduces its former 482-line raw mutator to a 17-line compatibility dispatcher.
-It validates all thirteen operators, six constant roles, two canonical post outputs, Concat layout, fan-out, and dynamic signatures before mutation.
-The production call now synchronizes the Session LayoutState.
+The latest implementation unit adds the paired post-MUL SiNet Shuffle variant to `passes/sinet_shuffle_residual_layout.py`, extracts the common nine-operator residual prefix used by both owners, and reduces the second former 470-line raw mutator to a 17-line compatibility dispatcher.
+The variant validates the partially restored NHWC ADD/PReLU tail and preserves its canonical tensors.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous